 Note The two additional arguments to this helper function change at each recursive stage but the change is related to the change in the numeric arguments.
 These arguments are so-called accumulators, which are the topic of Accumulators.

-Exercise 364.
-A tableASL provides vectors, which are similar to tables; arrays is another name for the same idea. is a structure of two fields: the natural number VL and a function array, which consumes natural numbers and, for those between 0 and VL (exclusive), produces answers:Since this data structure is somewhat unusual, it is critical to illustrate it with examples:Here table1’s array function is defined for more inputs that its length field allows; table2 is defined for just one input, namely 0.
+Exercise 426.
+A tableMany programming languages, including Racket, support arrays and vectors, which are similar to tables. is a structure of two fields: the natural number VL and a function array, which consumes natural numbers and, for those between 0 and VL (exclusive), produces answers:Since this data structure is somewhat unusual, it is critical to illustrate it with examples:Here table1’s array function is defined for more inputs than its length field allows; table2 is defined for just one input, namely 0.
 Finally, we also define a useful function for looking up values in tables:

 The root of a table t is the number in (table-array t) that is closest to 0.
 A root index is a natural number i such that (table-ref t i) is a root of table t.

-A table t is monotonic if (table-ref t 0) is less then (table-ref t 1), (table-ref t 1) is less than (table-ref t 2), and so on.
+A table t is monotonically increasing if (table-ref t 0) is less then (table-ref t 1), (table-ref t 1) is less than (table-ref t 2), and so on.

-Design find-binary, which also finds the smallest index for root of a monotonic table but uses generative recursion to do so.
+Design find-binary, which also finds the smallest index for root of a monotonically increasing table but uses generative recursion to do so.
 Like ordinary binary search, the algorithm narrows an interval down to the smallest possible size and then chooses the index.
 Don’t forget to formulate a termination argument.

 Consider (make-table 1024 a) and assume (= (a 1023) 0).
 How many recursive calls to find are needed in find-linear and find-binary respectively?